System Design Interview Prep for Indian Engineers

 Load Balancing

 Distributes traffic across multiple servers.
-Know the algorithms:
+Know these algorithms:

 - Round Robin: Simple rotation, works for stateless services